 This also means it’s the perfect time go through our make-up drawer/bag/cupboard and keep all the good products, dispose of old and unused products and bring in a few new ones.
 But where do we start?
 Well I’m here to help you with that.

 Firstly gather all of your make-up together, go through handbags and anywhere else we find make-up hiding and get it all visible in front of you.
 Now look at it and if there is anything you haven’t used for the last year then that can instantly be discarded as you have been through every season and not needed it.
 When it comes to time scales try to remember when you bought something, time goes so quickly that if you bought it for your cousins wedding which seems like last year, then just check it wasn’t actually 2 years ago!

-Great, so we’ve finished step one.
-Step 2 is to look at the make-up we have used and check how long we’ve had it, can we still keep it and use or it, or should we be replacing it.
+Look at the make-up we have used and check how long we’ve had it, can we still keep it and use or it, or should we be replacing it.
 Here are the recommended guidelines for keeping make-up:-

 Foundations: 18 months, as long as they retain their original texture